TheLostLambda/quizcrawler/README.md

 * Error handling!
 No more unwrap!
 Move error handling to main.
 * Document the purpose of each module.
 Including mod.rs
 * The QuizDispatcher should be configurable and pick the most needed questions
+* If one quiz is more difficult than another, pick it for higher mastery q's